Kylie Jenner Rocks An Orange Velour Jumpsuit And A Fresh Face For Casual Outing

 — People (@people) March 26, 2019

 Jenner’s outings come after recent reports that her boyfriend and baby daddy Travis Scott is making his family his top priority.
 In February, the “SICKO MODE” rapper and Jenner were on the outs after she reportedly accused him of cheating.
-The accusations were reportedly what caused the rapper to cancel the Buffalo stop of his Astroworld tour, which he denied via Twitter, since then, a source tells People that Scott is trying to be there as much as possible for his girlfriend and baby girl while he’s away.
+The accusations were reportedly what caused the rapper to cancel the Buffalo stop of his Astroworld tour, which he denied via Twitter.
+A source tells People that Scott is trying to be there as much as possible for his girlfriend and baby girl while he’s away.

+“Kylie was very excited to see him,” explained a source about when Scott flew in to see Jenner.

 While things are seemingly improving between the Life of Kylie alum and her beau, her relationship with her former BFF Jordyn Woods is still reportedly on the outs.
 As Woods returns to business after being in a cheating scandal with Jenner’s sister Khloe Kardashian’s ex Tristan Thompson, People reports that things are still strained between the two.
-A source told the magazine that the two friends have had “limited” contact since news of the scandal circulated, which reportedly caused the model to move out of Jenner’s home.
+A source told the magazine that the friends have had “limited” contact since news of the scandal circulated, which reportedly caused the model to move out of Jenner’s home.

 “Kylie has had a rough few weeks,” the source said.
 “She is still upset about the Jordyn situation, although she seems to be doing much better.”